A sold performing electric toothbrush which would serve most very well.

-A little sleeker, with built in pressure sensor and brush head replacement reminder system, it can help you improve your oral heath a bit easier.
+A little sleeker, with built-in pressure sensor and brush head replacement reminder system, it can help you improve your oral health a bit easier.

 Or for those on a little more of a budget, the EasyClean HX6511/50 offers what most people need from a toothbrush.

 If you have stumbled across the HealthyWhite+ HX8911 and a really not sure what you need, we have put together a series of lists in our best electric toothbrush article that look at budgets and user needs which could help you in making a decision.

 3. Where is the best place to buy the HX8911/04 Sonicare HealthyWhite+?

 This brush is available in a variety of locations and outlets — we have listed several options below.